Florida Rain Will Bring Drought Relief, But It Could Be Too Much For Some | Weather.com

 Advertisement

-However, some places could see too much - too quickly, bringing a flood threat to millions.
+However, some places could see too much - too quickly, bringing a flood threat.

-The main factor of the rainfall for Florida on Tuesday.
-A stalled frontal boundary, enhanced by an upper disturbance, will bring rainfall that will last into Wednesday.
+The main factor of the rainfall for Florida.
+A stalled frontal boundary, enhanced by upper disturbances, will bring rainfall that will last into Thursday.

 Much Needed Relief

-Tallahassee, Florida, has only seen 6.50 inches of rainfall this year.
-Their average year to date is more than double this at 14.60 inches.
-Cities like Jacksonville, Orlando and Daytona Beach are all running well below normal as well.
+Tallahassee, Florida, has only seen 6.66 inches of rainfall this year.
+Their average year-to-date for this time of year is more than double that at almost 15 inches.
+Cities like Jacksonville, Orlando and Daytona Beach are all running well below average as well.

 Current Drought Monitor